October 30, 2025: IRES Faculty Seminar with Dr. Kees Lokman

 As careers beyond academia become more common for science graduates, this seminar explores the transition into applied biology and environmental consulting—highlighting one scientist’s journey, the projects involved, and how research training both supports and challenges the move into industry.

-November 13, 2025: IRES Professional Development Seminar with Valerie Zimmermann and Clare Price
+November 6, 2025: IRES Student Seminar with Clare Price

 October 23, 2025: IRES Professional Development Seminar with Shaochen Yuan